hackclub/sprig/README.md

 * Bingo: Get a boll, mark it on your csrd, get 5 in a row.
 With cool stuff like.  (currently overpowered, so ig WIP, but the game works)

+* Shop: buy things with your earned credits

 #### Mechanics